Barometer World

-Barometer World is the world's only barometer museum, and is located in the village of Merton, near Great Torrington, Devon, England.
+Barometer World was the world's only barometer museum, and was located in the village of Merton, near Great Torrington, Devon, England.
 Barometer World makes, sells and restores barometers of a variety of types.
 It was established in 1979 by Philip Collins.
+In March 2022, Barometer World closed its museum and premises in Merton, Devon.
+It is now an online-only business.

 History

 In 1987 Barometer World moved from The Old Smithy in Merton to its current location at Quicksilver Barn.
 An exhibition of barometers was opened by Peter Negretti in 1990 and replaced by a new one now on display, the current premises comprises a shop, workshop, and the exhibition.
 Visitors are advised to e-mail or phone before turning up.

 The museum's curator is Philip Collins.
 He started learning the craft of barometer repair in Bideford at the age of 19, and in 1979 established a barometer specialist company.
 He is an author of barometer books having written numerous books on barometers and restoration techniques.
 Mr Collins is the secretary of the British Barometer Makers Association and was a Fellow of the Royal Meteorological Society.